Case Western Reserve University: Western Reserve College (1826–1882) and University (1882–1967)

-Western Reserve College, the college of the Connecticut Western Reserve, was founded in 1826 in Hudson, Ohio, as the Western Reserve College and Preparatory School.
+Western Reserve College, the college of the Connecticut Western Reserve, was founded in 1826 in Hudson, Ohio, as the Western Reserve College and Preparatory School by the Presbyterian Church.
 Western Reserve College, or "Reserve" as it was popularly called, was the first college in northern Ohio.
 The school was called "Yale of the West"; its campus, now that of the Western Reserve Academy, imitated that of Yale.
-It had the same motto, "Lux et Veritas" (Light and Truth), the same entrance standards, and almost the same curriculum.
+It had the same motto, "Lux et Veritas" (Light and Truth), the same entrance standards, and nearly the same curriculum.
+It was different from Yale in that it was a manual labor college, in which students were required to perform manual labor, seen as psychologically beneficial.

-The vision its founders had of Western Reserve College was that it would instill in students an "evangelical ethos", and produce ministers to remedy the acute shortage of them in Ohio.
-Liberal arts and sciences were important, but secondary.
-The college was located in Hudson because the town made the largest financial offer (to help in its construction).

-The town of Hudson, about 30 miles southeast of Cleveland, was a quiet antislavery center from the beginning: its founder, David Hudson, was against slavery, and founding trustee Owen Brown was a noted abolitionist who secured the location for the college.
+Western Reserve College's founders sought to instill in students an "evangelical ethos" and train Christian ministers for Ohio, where there was an acute shortage of them.
+The college was located in Hudson because the town made the largest financial offer to help in its construction.
+That town, about 30 miles southeast of Cleveland, had been an antislavery center from the beginning: its founder, David Hudson, was against slavery, and founding trustee Owen Brown was a noted abolitionist who secured the location for the college.
 The abolitionist John Brown, who would lead the 1859 raid on Harpers Ferry, grew up in Hudson and was the son of co-founder Owen Brown.
 Hudson was a major stop on the Underground Railroad.